The Byrd Postdoctoral Scholarship application process was completed January 13, 2023.

 In addition, the applicant must email a Mentoring Plan to Byrd-Fellow@osu.edu.
 This plan is to be completed with the prospective mentor(s), laying out expectations for both the applicant and the mentor(s), including regular meetings, planned training and career development opportunities, collaborations in the authoring of presentations, papers and grant proposals.

 Finally, 4 letters of reference/support (three letters of reference and one letter of support from the Byrd Center mentor).
 These letters should be sent directly from the writers to Byrd-Fellow@osu.edu.

-All application materials must be received by January 13, 2023.
-Selection of scholarship recipients will be made by March 15, 2023.
+All application materials must be received by date to be announced.
+Selection of scholarship recipients will be made by date to be announced.

-Scholarship appointments may start on the first day of any month between May, 2023 and December 31, 2023.
+Scholarship appointments may start on the first day of any month between dates to be announced.